plefloch123/Dodge-Game/README.md

 # Dodge-Game 🏃‍♂️

-**Noot-Noot** is an exciting Python game where you take control of a character and dodge obstacles to reach the finish line.
+**Noot-Noot** is an exciting Python game where you take control of a character and dodge obstacles to get the highest score.

 ## How to Play 🎮